charles1614/spark/docs/security.md

 ## Authentication and Authorization

 Enabling authentication for the Web UIs is done using [javax servlet filters](https://docs.oracle.com/javaee/6/api/javax/servlet/Filter.html).
-You will need a filter that implements the authentication method you want to deploy.
+You will need a filter that implements the authentication method you want to org.apache.spark.blaze.deploy.
 Spark does not provide any built-in authentication filters.

 Spark also supports access control to the UI when an authentication filter is present.
 Each